 The Vatican Museums are Christian and art museums located within the Vatican City.
 Displaying works from collections amassed by Popes throughout the centuries.
-My first day in Rome I set out to the Vatican.
-I figured this would be a full day and I should get it out-of-the-way right off the bat.
+I began my first day in Rome by visiting Vatican City.
+Figuring this would be a full day and I should get it out-of-the-way right off the bat.
 When you go to the Vatican, it’s no small expedition, it’s a tremendous one.
 You could actually probably spend more than a day in there.
 The Museums were my first stop on the tour.
 The Vatican doesn’t just have art inside it, it is art itself.
 Containing roughly 70,000 works, of which 20,000 are on display.

 My Omnia Vatican and Rome Card covered the cost to get in.
 I actually picked up my pass just outside the Vatican, very convenient.
 Note that you should get to the Vatican early, it is a full days worth or excitement, but more so for the fact that is a very popular destination.
 You’ll want to beat the crowds best you can.
 I wore a long skirt and covered my shoulders, per the rules.
 However, I did see people in shorts, so I don’t know how much they are actually enforcing the rules.
 With that said, I like to respect the places I visit, so either way I’d recommend following the rules.
 It was one hot day in Rome, so a long skirt, especially going up stairs, it wasn’t the most comfortable, but rules are rules.